Legal & Policies

 Connection required Yes Yes No

-The user can switch between modes at any time via the "Private AI" button.
+The user may switch between modes at any time using the “Private AI” button.

 The add-in includes a conversational assistant called OptiBot.
-When a user asks a question about their data:
+When a user asks a question related to their data:

-• OptiBot analyzes only the column headers (field names) of the active worksheet to determine which columns are relevant to answer the question.
+• OptiBot analyzes only the column headers field names of the active spreadsheet to determine which columns are relevant to answer the question.

-• If OptiBot detects that a column may contain personally identifiable information (e.g., respondent names, email addresses, phone numbers), it explicitly asks the user whether they want to include or exclude this column from the analysis before accessing any data content.
+• If OptiBot detects that a column may contain personal data for example: respondent names, email addresses, phone numbers, it explicitly asks the user whether they wish to include or exclude this column from the analysis before accessing any data content.

-• If the user chooses to exclude a column, it becomes entirely invisible to the AI engine: neither the header nor the column data is read or transmitted.
+• If the user chooses to exclude a column, it becomes completely invisible to the AI engine: neither the header nor the column data is read or transmitted.

 4.6 Manual Column Exclusion

-Independently of OptiBot's automatic detection, the user can at any time manually exclude any column from the analysis by clicking the exclusion button (a "no entry" icon) present on each line of the column headers list.
+Independently of OptiBot's automatic detection, the user may manually exclude any column from the analysis at any time by clicking the exclusion button “no entry” icon shown on each row in the list of column headers.

 The add-in offers an automated data cleaning feature.
-When the user activates this function:
+When the user activates this feature:

-• The AI engine receives the headers of non-excluded columns and a representative sample of the data in these columns.
+• The AI engine receives the headers of non-excluded columns as well as a representative sample of the data contained in those columns.

-• The AI identifies data requiring cleaning, particularly free-text responses (e.g., "Other, specify..." fields) where formulations vary between respondents.
+• The AI identifies data requiring cleaning, in particular free-text responses for example: “Other, please specify...” fields where wording varies from one respondent to another.

-• The AI proposes groupings and standardizations of these responses to reduce the number of distinct occurrences and enable reliable statistical analysis.
+• The AI suggests groupings and standardizations of these responses in order to reduce the number of distinct occurrences and enable reliable statistical analysis.

-• The proposed modifications are presented to the user as a preview.
-No modification is applied without the user's explicit confirmation.
+• The proposed changes are presented to the user as a preview.
+No changes are applied without the user's explicit confirmation.

 • Columns previously excluded by the user are never included in the cleaning process.

-Cleaning is subject to the same confidentiality rules as analysis: data is processed by the AI engine corresponding to the mode selected by the user (Private AI ON or OFF), according to the modalities described in sections 4.1 to 4.3.
+Cleaning is subject to the same privacy rules as analysis: data is processed by the AI engine corresponding to the mode selected by the user Private AI ON or OFF, according to the terms described in sections 4.1 to 4.3.

-The OptiBot assistant maintains a history of conversations exchanged with the user to allow them to find past analyses, resume an interrupted conversation, and consult previous results.
-The user has two storage modes to choose from:
+The OptiBot assistant keeps a history of conversations exchanged with the user in order to allow the user to find past conversations across all devices, resume an interrupted conversation and view previous results.
+The user has a choice between two storage modes:

-• Conversations are stored exclusively in the user's browser (Excel add-in localStorage).
+• Conversations are stored exclusively in the user's browser localStorage.

 • No conversation is transmitted to a remote server.

-• Conversations are limited to 10 maximum and are not synchronized between devices.
+• Conversations are limited to a maximum of 10 and are not synchronized between devices.

-• If the user clears their browser cache, updates, or uninstalls the add-in, local conversations are permanently lost.
+• If the user clears the browser cache, updates or uninstalls the add-in, local conversations are permanently lost.

 • Thomas LEQUEUX Consulting has no access to conversations stored in Local mode.